OlnN/CPMutex/README.md

 # CPMutex
-Mutex implementation in C++ for Linux based on futex
+Mutex implementation in C++ for Linux based on futex system call.